The benefits of breastfeeding

 Breastfeeding can help protect your baby against colds, tummy bugs, infections and allergies.

-Promotes visual and cognitive development
+Promotes cognitive development

 A close bond

 As you regularly experience closeness and skin-to-skin contact with your baby through breastfeeding, you can both start to form a strong bond with each other.

 For some mums, breastfeeding can be challenging, and there are several reasons for that.
 If you're having trouble, or you're just not sure how to do it properly, that's ok.
 You can get help from your midwife, lactation consultant, doctor or Plunket nurse.

 For more information on breastfeeding, visit the Ministry of Health website >